14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Many Home Coffee Bars fit into a space as small as two feet of counter or cart width, so you do not need a full wall.

-The key lies in smart use of vertical space and in clear zones for brewing, cups, and supplies.
+The key is vertical storage and clear zones for brewing, cups, and supplies.

-If you can place one machine, a mug row, and a canister of beans without overlap, you have enough room to begin.
+If you can place one machine, a mug area, and a canister of beans without overlap, you have enough room to start.

 What should I buy first when I set up a Home Coffee Bar?